Skyway666/Input-Combos/README.md

 -"down" -> "down-forward" -> "forward" -> "punch"

 in order to trigger the special actions.
-Peaple tend to mistakenly call this a "combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves. (_**insert visual support**_)
+Peaple tend to mistakenly call this a "combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves.

+(_**picture of the hadowken input**_)

 # Reserch about combos: Code implementation